 Observers may have exclusive access to their science data during a proprietary period, intended to facilitate the processing and scientific analysis of the data by the relevant investigator.
-For regular General Observer programs, Spitzer observations shall have a proprietary data period of twelve months, commencing from the time that scientifically usable data from fully commissioned pipelines are made available to the Principal Investigator via the Spitzer Science Archive.
-For Exploration Science General Observer programs, Spitzer observations shall have a maximum proprietary period of three months.
+For regular General Observer and Snapshot programs, Spitzer observations shall have a proprietary data period of twelve months, commencing from the time that scientifically usable data from fully commissioned pipelines are made available to the Principal Investigator via the Spitzer Science Archive.
+For Exploration Science General Observer programs, Spitzer observations have a maximum proprietary period of three months.
 Once the proprietary period expires, the raw and pipeline-processed data will enter the public domain and be available to anyone through the Spitzer Science Archive.
-The SSC does not anticipate having resources to do duplication checks or embargoing data from duplicating observations in the warm mission.
-Therefore the SSC may not be able to ensure all proprietary periods for Cycle-5 and Cycle-6 observations.
+The SSC no longer does duplication checks or embargoing data from duplicating observations in the warm mission.
+Therefore the SSC may not be able to ensure all proprietary periods for Cycle-6, and Cycle-7 observations.
 Only a small number of observations are likely to be affected.